voxpelli/node-tema/README.md

 # Tema

-An asynchronous node.js theme layer that sits between eg. Express and a rendering engine.
+An asynchronous node.js theme layer that adds the notion of themes and sub-themes on top of your template rendering engine.
-Inspired by Drupal and brings the notion of parent themes and child themes to your template rendering.
+Inspired by Drupal and brings eg. the preprocess methods from there.
-Child themes inherit options and

 ## Usage